translunar/translunar.github.io/coaching.markdown

 ## Fees

 I charge coaching clients a sliding scale fee.
-I charge $300 for a 50-minute appointment, which includes any follow-up research that might be needed.
+My standard rate is $300 for a 50-minute appointment, which includes any follow-up research that might be needed.

 ## Joining my practice